fhaer/adaptive-phishing-awareness-training/README.md

 ---

-The prototype is implemented in Python 3.13 using flask, ollama, llm (optional), and openai (optional), and HTML/JS/CSS code from <a href="https://github.com/patrickloeber/chatbot-deployment">chatbot-deployment</a> project.
+The prototype is implemented in Python 3.13 using flask, ollama, llm (optional), and openai (optional), and HTML/JS/CSS code from the <a href="https://github.com/patrickloeber/chatbot-deployment">chatbot-deployment</a> project.

 ## Installation and Usage